xmar/MultiViewpoint360_MMSys18/README.md

 | ffmpeg_mp4box_container | Contains a dockerfile to generate an image with ffmpeg and MP4Box |
 | reconstruct | Script using the output from the MILP to reconstruct the client received bit-streaming, to extract the viewport, and compute an objective metric |
 | rawNavigationTrace | Contains the navigation trace of four users watching the multi-viewpoint video |

+## Install docker

+If you do not have docker installed on your computer, you can install it by following the instruction on the official website https://docs.docker.com/install/ or on the support of your OS.

+Do not forget to start the docker server before running the different scripts.